dfsp-spirit/mass-offlineimap/README.md

 Then run `./mass-offlineimap -l` to generate the config for a local mass backup, or `./mass-offlineimap -r` to generate the config for a sync between two remote servers.

-Then run `offlineimap -c <configfile>` to start the sync.
-(When you run mass-offlineimap, it prints the exact command that is suitable, you can just copy that.)
+Then run `offlineimap -c <configfile>` to start the sync/backup for a single account.
+When you run mass-offlineimap, it suggests commands you can use to backup/sync all accounts at once.

+## Issues

+If you get any python stack traces, these are from offlineimap.
+Just search the web for the error message.

+If you have a problem with this script, let me know at GitHub.

 ## License